 This year we are expanding prevention activities on college campuses, with a particular focus on engaging young adults, educators, and others.
 We know that as young adults transition—whether from high school to college or the workplace—they face increased peer pressure to use alcohol.

 Help continue the downward trend in underage drinking by planning one or more Communities Talk events.
 A limited number of $500 stipends are available to support your event, and they are being distributed on a first-come, first-served basis.

-Visit the Town Hall Meetings website and check out the tips and resources and success stories for creative ideas on how to get started.
+Visit the Town Hall Meetings site Internet and check out the tips and resources et success stories for creative ideas on how to get started.
 Download this flyer to learn more.
 Should you have questions or comments, email SAMHSA at firstname.lastname@example.org.